Become a HICAP Volunteer

 What does being a HICAP volunteer involve?

 HICAP volunteers counsel seniors and disabled adults to help them understand their consumer rights and evaluate their needs for insurance policies and medical health plans.
-HICAP services are offered free of charge at Senior Centers and other outreach sites throughout Contra Costa County.
-In addition to counseling, volunteers have the opportunity to do research on Medicare and other health insurance topics and make community education presentations to local groups.
+HICAP services are offered free of charge by phone, Zoom or email, and at Senior Centers and other outreach sites throughout Contra Costa County.
+In addition to counseling, volunteers have the opportunity to do research on Medicare and other health insurance topics, develop program materials, and make community education presentations to local groups.
 The benefits you’ll receive by being a Medicare Volunteer Counselor are numerous: personal contact, continued learning, problem solving and a chance to make a difference in the lives of those in need.

 Here’s what some of our counselors say about being a Contra Costa HICAP volunteer: